-Provision for NNDR Checks, Challenges & Appeals A provision has been made in respect of checks, challenges and appeals against the rateable value of business properties.
-The provision represents the best estimate of the amount that would be repaid to businesses in respect of business rates charged up to 31 March 2022.
-The total provision recorded on the Collection Fund is £21.353m (Sefton's share is £21.140m).
-This estimate has been calculated using the Valuation Office Agency (VOA) list of appeals outstanding on the 2010 Rating List and a forecast of potential risk of checks, challenges, and appeals over the life of the 2017 Rating List.
-The actual number and value of successful appeals may be materially different from the experience of previous rating lists and settled appeals.
-An increase of 1% in the reduction in Rateable Value on appeals outstanding against the 2010 Rating List would require an increase of £0.500m in the total provision (Sefton's share would be £0.495m).
-An increase of 1% in the reduction in Rateable Value on check, challenge, or appeal against the 2017 Rating List at 31 March 2022 would require an increase of £2.977m in the total provision (Sefton's share would be £2.947m).
-Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Provision for NNDR Checks, Challenges & Appeals

+A provision has been made in respect of checks, challenges, and appeals against the rateable value of business properties.
+The provision represents the best estimate of the amount that would be repaid to businesses in respect of business rates charged up to 31 March 2023.
+The total provision recorded on the Collection Fund is £6.239m (Sefton's share is £6.177m).

+This estimate has been calculated using the Valuation Office Agency (VOA) list of checks, challenges, and appeals outstanding on the 2010 and 2017 Rating Lists at 31 March 2023.

+The actual value of refunds due as a result of successful checks, challenges, and appeals may be materially different from those on previous rating lists or those already settled on the current rating list.

+An increase of 1% in the reduction in Rateable Value on appeals outstanding against the 2010 Rating List would require an increase of £0.006m in the total provision (Sefton's share would be £0.006m).

+An increase of 1% in the reduction in Rateable Value on check, challenge, or appeal against the 2017 Rating List would require an increase of £3.636m in the total provision (Sefton's share would be £3.600m).

+Pensions Liability

+Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.

-As at 31 March 2022 the value of assets was £1,145,646m and liabilities was £1,572,508m.
-The net liability is therefore £426,862m.
+As at 31 March 2023 the value of assets was £1,099.963m and liabilities was £1,132.497m.
+The net liability is therefore £32.534m.

 The effects on the net pension liability of changes in individual assumptions can be measured.

+The impact of changes in individual assumptions are shown in Note 50, as required by the Code of Practice.

+Arrears

-The impact of changes in individual assumptions are shown in Note 49, as required by the Code of Practice.
-Arrears At 31 March 2022, Sefton had a net balance of sundry debtor accounts issued by the Authority but not yet paid of £27.569m.
-A review of significant balances suggested that an impairment of doubtful debts of approximately 15% (£4.029m) was appropriate for these accounts.
-At 31 March 2022, Sefton had a balance of Council Tax arrears (including Court Costs) of £32.691m (Sefton's share only).
-A review of significant balances suggested that an impairment of doubtful debts of approximately 76% (£24.749m) was appropriate for these accounts.
-At 31 March 2022, Sefton had a balance of NNDR arrears (including Court Costs) of £9.069m (Sefton's share only).
-A review of significant balances suggested that an impairment of doubtful debts of approximately 76% (£24.749m) was appropriate for these accounts.
-At 31 March 2022, Sefton had a balance of NNDR arrears (including Court Costs) of £9.069m (Sefton's share only).
-A review of significant balances suggested that an impairment of doubtful debts of approximately 93% (£8.402m) was appropriate for these accounts.
-At 31 March 2023, Sefton had a balance of Housing Benefit arrears of £5.555m.
-A review of significant balances suggested that an impairment of doubtful debts of approximately 43% (£2.394m) was appropriate for these accounts.
+At 31 March 2023, Sefton had a net balance of sundry debtor accounts issued by the Authority but not yet paid of £51.387m.
+A review of significant balances suggested that an impairment of doubtful debts of approximately 10% (£4.880m) was appropriate for these accounts.

+At 31 March 2023, Sefton had a balance of Council Tax arrears (including Court Costs) of £36.378m (Sefton's share only).
+A review of significant balances suggested that an impairment of doubtful debts of approximately 78% (£28.345m) was appropriate for these accounts.

+At 31 March 2023, Sefton had a balance of NNDR arrears (including Court Costs) of £8.089m (Sefton's share only).
+A review of significant balances suggested that an impairment of doubtful debts of approximately 72% (£5.818m) was appropriate for these accounts.

+At 31 March 2023, Sefton had a balance of Housing Benefit arrears of £5.474m.
+A review of significant balances suggested that an impairment of doubtful debts of approximately 42% (£2.315m) was appropriate for these accounts.

 However, in the current economic climate it is possible that such allowances would not be sufficient.

-If collection rates were to deteriorate, an increase of 10% in the amount of the impairment of doubtful debts would require an additional £7.248m to be set aside as an allowance.
+If collection rates were to deteriorate, an increase of 10% in the amount of the impairment of doubtful debts would require an additional £9.873m to be set aside as an allowance.